outsidedav/swift/cloudnative/logging.md

 ## Logging with StarterKits
 {: #monitoring}

-Swift apps that are created by using the {{site.data.keyword.cloud_notm}} AppService come with `HeliumLogger` by default.
-Running the app natively or in a Cloud environment produces output like:
+Swift apps that are created by using the {{site.data.keyword.cloud_notm}} App Service come with `HeliumLogger` by default.
+Running the app natively or in a cloud environment produces the following output:
 ```
 [2018-07-31T15:41:05.332-05:00] [INFO] [HTTPServer.swift:195 listen(on:)] Listening on port 8080.
 ```